alemart/surgescript/docs/reference/math.md

 *Returns*

-The largest integer smaller or equal than `x`.
+The largest integer less or equal than `x`.

 #### ceil